santi1110/bd_lbc_team_template/example_design_document.md

 playlists, but customers have often requested the ability to create and manage their own custom playlists.

-This design document describes the Amazon Music Playlist Service, a new, native AWS Coral service that will provide the custom playlist functionality to meet our customers' needs.
+This design document describes the Amazon Music Playlist Service, a new service that will provide the custom playlist functionality to meet our customers' needs.
 It is designed to interact with the Amazon Music client (which allows customers to stream music from their Amazon Music subscriptionDao to their phone or computer) and will return a list of song metadata associated with the